top of page

 Then came the moment that perfectly captured everything they’d been working toward.

-When pandemic restrictions lifted and opera performances resumed, they were back on stage.
+When pandemic restrictions lifted and opera performances resumed, they returned to the stage.

 Midway through one production, the scheduled soloist tested positive for Covid.

-With no time to prepare, my client was asked to step in — for a solo performance in a major opera house.
+With no time to prepare, my client was asked to step in and sing the solo in a major opera house.

 The anxiety hit hard…